-- Full description of treatment plan or rationale for endorsement of the referring MDT's recommendation: - Name of clinician taking on responsibility for the patient at the surgical centre, if applicable.
+- Full description of treatment plan or rationale for endorsement of the referring MDT's recommendation; - Names of key worker and clinician taking on responsibility for the patient at the surgical centre, if applicable.

 Patients referred to the Urology Specialist MDT are considered to be covered by all Cancer Waiting Times targets including the 31 day target (Decision to Treat to start of Second or Subsequent Treatment), and the 62 day target (Consultant Upgrades).